 The construction of a road section in proximity to the old mule tracks would have favoured workers who “visit the aforementioned estates” so as to activate their exploitation.
 Moreover, the founding of the agricultural village on the Maiorca plateau, “the best site considering location, healthy climate, richness of spring waters”, would have brought a sure and rapid increase in rural population thanks to the parcelling and emphyteutic lease of latifundium Giardinello, which, until then, had been granted by the Forestry Administration for “a six-year period leasing to private speculators”.
-The project by Cipolla Signorino would have saved the Board a considerable share for the construction works, thanks to the alternative routes identified by the same landowner and to his willingness to transfer to the State for free “all the land needed for the roads”, “by simple vote, if the village rises, it is to be called with the fateful name of
+The project by Cipolla Signorino would have saved the Board a considerable share for the construction works, thanks to the alternative routes identified by the same landowner and to his willingness to transfer to the State for free

 After an integration to Trefiletti’s project by 21th January 1926 and a further reminder by the same Cipolla Signorino on 6th February 1926, the Department of Public Works included in its plans the construction for the road bypass (today SP82) and the farming village, with vote No. 102 on 10th February.
 Along the way there were also foreseen two double houses by the railroad tracks, on the progressive road 8.630 and 15.853, that would host “4 road-workers in charge of the maintenance of stretches of about 4.00 km”.
-A decade later those built up workers’ areas, rising along the roads under construction, would represent the transition from what were the working-class villages into the future to be colonisation villages.
+A decade later those built up workers’ areas, rising along the roads under construction, would represent the transition from what were the workers villages into the future to be colonisation villages.

 The approval of the construction project for the “Farming Village along the road connecting Prizzi to Campofelice di Fitalia” arrived on 28th December 1926 for an amount of 835.000 Lire, as drawn up by the Palermo Civil Engineering Office under the 1st Lot of Sicilian Road Concessions.
 The compliance deed between the Board and the Company was signed on 7th January 1927 by the CEO Ing.
 Mario Beer, imposing the latter “to perform the works committing to agreements, prices and conditions as included in the special terms of contract and to remit to the State Lire 25.000 for the use of the pavilions as workers’ shelter”.
 The Sicilian Board of Public Works was asked permission to start with the execution of what, with design adaptations by 22nd January 1927, led to “the construction of the farming village ‘Borgo Littorio’, in locality of Piano della Maiorca (Civil Engineering project, 28th December 1926), for a total amount of 5.000.000 Lire.
 The workers’ complex pavilions construction was assigned to the company I.C.S.I.S (Impresa Costruzione Stradali in Sicilia), that was then commissioned to erect also Borgo Regalmici.

 The inauguration of Borgo Littorio dates back to April 1927, hence, prior and propaedeutic to the ‘Colonisation of Latifundia’ project of the 40s.
 “In essence”, there were already clear intentions of moving farming-life to the countryside.
-Therefore, on 19th November 1925, the by then Minister of Public Works Giovanni Giuriati mentioned in the Report’s preface on Working-class Villages, that “to renovate public works and ensure their economic success, it is necessary to improve the demographic distribution within the region and to serve the tendency, mostly out of farmers’ own instinct, to decide to live life on their farmland.”
+Therefore, on 19th November 1925, the by then Minister of Public Works Giovanni Giuriati mentioned in the Report’s preface on Workers Villages, that “to renovate public works and ensure their economic success, it is necessary to improve the demographic distribution within the region and to serve the tendency, mostly out of farmers’ own instinct, to decide to live life on their farmland.”
 The Minister continued with stating that once the workers’ execution projects had ended, there could to be a “passing bridge” and thus create a “twofold social utility” for this type of rural areas.